Okitipupa: Name

-Natives of Ikale are predominantly farmers.
-The major cash crops are oil-palm, rubber and cassava.
-They also cultivate yams, beans, okra, pepper, melon and vegetables.
-Staple food includes but is not limited to baked cassava, popularly known as Pupuru, yam, rice, yam flour and cassava flakes (garri) among others.
+Natives of Okitipupa are predominantly employed in agriculture.
+The major cash crops are Oil-palm, Rubber and Cassava.
+They also cultivate yams, Beans, Okra, Pepper, Melon and various other Vegetables.
+Staple foods include but are not limited to; A kind of local Cassava meal popularly known as Pupuru, Yams, Rice, Yam flour and Garri among others.

-It has a market that has been a major shopping center for traders from all Yoruba land and beyond since pre-colonial.
-A modern market was built by the administration of Chief Herbert Kuewumi in 1979 when he was the executive chairman of the Old Okitipupa Local government before the administration of the then-governor Olusegun Mimiko of Ondo state rebuilt the market in 2009.
-A larger percentage of the roads in the town were constructed by the administration of Olusegun Agagu when he was governor of Ondo state.
+It has a market that has been a major shopping center for traders from all Yorubaland and beyond since pre-colonial times.
+A modern market was built by the administration of Herbert Kuewumi in 1979 when he was the executive chairman of the Old Okitipupa Local government before the administration of governor Olusegun Mimiko of Ondo state rebuilt the market in 2009.
+A large percentage of the roads in the town were constructed by the administration of Olusegun Agagu when he was governor of Ondo state.

-Major industries located in the town include the Okitipupa Oil Palm Plc and Oluwa Glass Factory (both of which were listed on the Nigerian Stock Exchange.
-Palm-oil and rubber plantations litter the landscape.
+Major industries located in the town include the Okitipupa Oil Palm Plc and the now defunct Oluwa Glass factory (both of which were listed on the Nigerian Stock Exchange.
+Oil palm and Rubber litter the landscape.